antimof/UxPlay/README.md

 Features:
 1. Based on Gstreamer.
 1. Video and audio are supported out of the box.
-3. Gstreamer decoding is plugins agnostic.
-Use accelerated decoders if availible.
+3. Gstreamer decoding is plugin agnostic.
+Uses accelerated decoders if availible.
 VAAPI is preferable.
 4. Automatic screen orientation.
 5. No source timesync by now.